-Flapper dresses with string pearls, feather boas and cloche hats (worn without a hint of irony), Chanel's then-radical androgynous "garçonne" silhouette; it was a time of wild abandon, empowering new cuts, shorter hemlines and unabashed party dressing.
-Marlene Dietrich, Joan Crawford and Zelda Fitzgerald (née Sayre) ruled the style scene, and we're only just getting started on why this is the decade our wardrobes should be really celebrating.
+When it comes to the revolutionary power and the decadent style of Gatsby-era fashion, you can't deny the freedom-fuelled razzle-dazzle of the 1920s.
+Flapper dresses with string pearls, feather boas, cloche hats (worn without a hint of irony), Chanel's then-radical androgynous "garçonne" silhouette… It was a time of wild abandon, empowering new cuts, shorter hemlines and unabashed party dressing.
+Marlene Dietrich, Joan Crawford, and Zelda Fitzgerald (née Sayre) ruled the style scene, and we're only just getting started on why this is the decade our wardrobes should be really celebrating.

-Have we got you hooked?
-Keep scrolling for the complete Who What Wear UK guide to 1920s style, including the trends we'd still wear today, plus the fashion icons who remain total #OOTD goals.
+Ready to see who we're still looking to for style inspiration?
+Keep scrolling for the complete Who What Wear UK guide to 1920s style, including the trends we'd still wear today.
+Plus, the fashion icons who remain total #OOTD goals.

 1920s Fashion: The Cultural Context